 - Repetitive misbehavior, deceit and concealment of evidence

-- Charismatic and charming outer personality, often hiding the inner personality
+- Charismatic and charming outer personality, often hiding a nefarious inner personality

-- Able to fly under the radar of society and mimic behaviors that make them appear normal
+- Able to fly under the radar of society by mimicking behaviors that make them appear normal

 The behavior of a psychopath and sociopath are similar, but a sociopath’s crimes are typically disorganized, spontaneous and relatively easy to detect.
 A psychopath’s crimes, on the other hand, are well planned and concealed.